 There wont be any set restrictions just because you have Diabetes.
 Typically, if a Life Insurance provider is willing to offer a level of Life Insurance, you can have as much as you need.

 - Can I get Critical Illness Cover with Diabetes?

 More of then than not the answer to this question is no. Insurance companies that offer Critical Illness Cover in the UK typically don’t like to exclude more than 3 conditions on a policy, and as Diabetes can cause a range of other defined Critical Illness’s (such as Heart Attack, Stroke, Blindness, Loss of Limb etc…), cover is typically refused rather than multiple exclusions being applied.

 - Can I change my existing policy?

 We encourage all our customers to continue reviewing their policies on an ongoing basis.
 Although there is no guarantee of securing a better offer, if your diabetic control has improved since you took out a Life Insurance policy there is a good chance of getting a saving.

 Get a Quote

-Your Life Protected are specialists in finding the best diabetes life insurance cover at the lowest possible costs.
-If you would like to get a quote, or find out more from our expert team, you can call us on 01454 632289, or fill in our Diabetes Life Insurance online quote form.
+Your Life Protected are specialists in finding the best Life Insurance policies available for Diabetics, at the lowest possible costs.
+If you would like to get a quote, or find out more from our expert team, you can call us on 01275 404268, or fill in our Diabetes Life Insurance online quote form.